Interview Game Designer - Jessica Covini

 What qualities do you consider essential for your job?

-What is your favorite project to work on?
+What was your favorite project to work on?

 Test Drive Unlimited Solar Crown!
 It's the biggest project I've ever worked on, and it's a project where you are very creative and you can bring your own touch to the game.
 It's very interesting, and then the project comes from almost nothing.
 We create it, we see it grow, it's kind of our baby!